Adventure Worth Sharing

 adventure worth sharing faq

 How long do programs last?
-Our finest work is done over a period of 3-5 days.
-Non-stop connection and adventure so get those Out of Office notices up to speed!
+This is a 4 day, 3 night program.
+It’s non-stop connection and adventure so get those Out of Office notices up to speed!

 And what will we be doing out there?
 Start with stretching the legs on scenic trails through large expanses of our National Forests.
 Decompress with fresh air, solitude and wildlife.
 Strengthen relationships with your team through fun, unique challenges; push barriers on night hikes; learn sweet outdoor skills for bragging rights.
 But honestly, prepare to be disconnected from tech and “the world” and have an open mind to connect with your team.
 Strong relationships are created over experiences that are new, challenging and memorable.
 This is where it happens.